webzakimbo/bcome-read-the-docs/docs/source/core-concepts/nodes.rst

 Inventory
 ^^^^^^^^^

 An inventory contains servers, either populated from a particular cloud account or from a statically defined manifest.
-It is denoted by type 'inventory'.
+It is denoted by type ``inventory``.

 .. code-block:: yaml